carter-yagemann/barnum-tracer/README.md

 # Overview

 Barnum-Tracer collects Intel PT traces for use by Barnum-Learner.
-Together, these two parts form Barnum: an end-to-end system for anomaly detection.
+Together, these two parts form Barnum: an end-to-end system for program control-flow anomaly detection.

 At a high level, Barnum-Tracer requires the following things: